myPOS blog Tips

 Start now

 Little relates to tradition in our lives today, and this goes for the way we exchange payments.
 There are many alternatives to the financial institutions and the accounts a business can have.
-And some of these turn out to be much faster, far more convenient – even more, secure and cheaper.
-Sometimes the traditional counting-house could be your best option.
-Don’t forget to make a thorough research to find the best solution for your business.
+And some of these turn out to be much faster, far more convenient – even more secure and cheaper.
+Sometimes, the traditional counting-house could be your best option.

 Consider insurance

-We can hardly live well expecting the unexpected.
-Yet, a dose of respect for what can’t be predicted is a healthy attitude towards life, and this is the purpose of insurance.
-Unless you’ve already had to deal with hazards, it may look like an overhead to pay for insurance, especially in the starting phase.
-Chances are, law regulations, or your investors have already required you to have one.
+Unless you’ve already had to deal with hazards, it may look like an overhead to pay for small business insurance, especially in the starting phase.
+Chances are, law regulations or your investors have already required you to have one.

-Your specific business activities may require some specific insurance or a bundle.
 Here are several examples of basic business insurance to help you initialize your research:

 • General liability – to cover legal proceedings arising from property damage, physical injury, or even company name defamation.